ihyajb/fivem-blip-info/research.md

-# Natives

-## DisableBlipNameForVar()
-Possible new name: `_GET_SELECTED_MISSION_CREATOR_BLIP`

-Returns blip handle for mission creator blips only when they get selected on the pause menu map

-Returns a value once when selecting the blip (or changing blips via the legend), must be listened for every frame

-## N_0x4167efe0527d706e()
-Possible name: `_HAS_SELECTED_MISSION_CREATOR_BLIP`

-Returns true if hovering over a mission creator blip in the pause menu map

-## N_0x3bab9a4e4f2ff5c7()
-Possible name: `_IS_PAUSE_FRONTEND_VISIBLE`

-Returns true whenever pause menu is open

-Might have other criteria, but didn't seem to matter what page you had selected

-## N_0xec9264727eec0f28()
-Possible name: `_DISABLE_FRONTEND_INPUT`

-Disables the front-end input (already documented kinda?)

-Always used before changing frontend stuff

-Not actually required, but seems to make sure player doesn't interact with half-implemented front-ends.

-## N_0x14621bb1df14e2b2()
-Possible name: `_ENABLE_FRONTEND_INPUT`

-Re-enables the front-end input (already documented kinda?)

-Always used after changing frontend stuff

-Not actually required, but seems to make sure player doesn't interact with half-implemented front-ends.

 # Front-End Scaleform Movies
 ### Using `PushScaleformMovieFunctionN`
 These are all implying the use of the Blip Info popup front-end, `frontend = 65`, `layer = 1`